 Allogeneic stem cell transplant

 In an allogeneic stem cell transplant, the stem cells come from someone else.
-This type of transplant may be used if lymphoma cells are found in a child’s own bone marrow in order to avoid returning cancer cells to the child after treatment.
+This type of transplant may be used if lymphoma cells are found in a child’s own bone marrow in order to avoid returning lymphoma cells to the child after treatment.

-The donor’s tissue type (also known as the HLA type) needs to match the patient’s tissue type as closely as possible to help prevent the risk of major problems with the transplant.
+The stem cell donor’s tissue type (also known as the HLA type) needs to match the patient’s tissue type as closely as possible to help prevent the risk of major problems with the transplant.
 Usually this donor is a brother or sister if they have the same tissue type as the patient.
 If a parent is a close match to the child, the parent’s cells can sometimes be used.
 If there are no relatives with a good match, the cells may come from an HLA-matched, unrelated donor – a stranger who has volunteered to donate their cells – if one can be found.

 How stem cells are transplanted